12 Different Types of Owls in Ohio

 The Great Horned Owl is a large and powerful nocturnal predator that is found throughout the state of Ohio.
 This owl species has a distinctive “hoot” call, which makes it easy to identify in the night sky.
 Its plumage varies from brown and gray to white and black, with black and white streaks on its wings and tail.
 It has a white patch on its throat, yellow eyes, and a prominent tuft of feathers on each side of its head.

-This species typically lives in woodlands and meadows, but they have also been spotted in urban areas.
-They are known to feed on small mammals, reptiles, birds, and even fish.
-The Great Horned Owl is second on this list of the types of owls in Ohio and is a solitary hunter and prefers to hunt during the night.
+This species typically lives in woodlands and meadows but has also been spotted in urban areas.
+It feeds on small mammals, reptiles, birds, and even fish.
+The Great Horned Owl is second on this list of the types of owls in Ohio.
+It is a solitary hunter who prefers to hunt at night.

-In Ohio, the Great Horned Owl can be seen year-round in most areas, and it nests during winter.
-It is an impressive predator that greatly interests birders who live in or visit the state.
+In Ohio, the Great Horned Owl can be seen year-round in most areas and nests during winter.
+This impressive predator greatly interests birders who live in or visit the state.

 3. Eastern Screech Owl

-Unlike the other types of owls in Ohio, the Eastern Screech Owl is a small, long-tailed owl that is found across the state.
+Unlike the other types of owls in Ohio, the Eastern Screech Owl is a small, long-tailed owl found across the state.
 This species prefers wooded areas and is usually seen perched in trees or on low branches during the day.
-It is a reddish-brown or gray color, with white breasts and yellow eyes.
+It is reddish-brown or gray, with white breasts and yellow eyes.

 This owl makes a distinctive whinny or trill sound and can be heard year-round in Ohio.
-They hunt for insects, rodents, and other small animals at night and are often seen at bird feeders.
+It hunts for insects, rodents, and other small animals at night and is often seen at bird feeders.
 The Eastern Screech Owl is an important part of Ohio’s natural ecosystem and should be appreciated by all.

 4. Northern Hawk Owl

-The Northern Hawk Owl is one of the unique types of owls in Ohio.
-This owl is a medium-sized species with a length of 16-18 inches and a wingspan of 32-35 inches.
-They have a light-colored facial disk with dark eyes, a slender body, and a long tail.
+The Northern Hawk Owl is one of the unique owls in Ohio.
+This medium-sized species has a length of 16-18 inches and a wingspan of 32-35 inches.
+It has a light-colored facial disk with dark eyes, a slender body, and a long tail.

-The Northern Hawk Owl has a light brown and white striped head and back, with black, white, and yellow stripes on the wings.
-They are usually found in evergreen and deciduous woodlands or open fields, usually during the winter months.
-They mainly feed on small mammals, birds, and insects, although they occasionally feed on fish.
+The northern hawk owl has a light brown and white striped head and back and black, white, and yellow stripes on the wings.
+During the winter months, it is usually found in evergreen and deciduous woodlands or open fields.
+It mainly feeds on small mammals, birds, and insects, although it occasionally feeds on fish.

 The Northern Hawk Owl is also quite vocal and may produce various calls, such as hoots, barks, and screeches.
-They are also known to be quite shy and can be difficult to spot due to their coloring and size.
+However, it is also known to be quite shy and can be difficult to spot due to its coloring and size.

-As such, they are types of owls in Ohio that can often be heard before they are seen.
-The Northern Hawk Owl is an important part of Ohio’s ecosystem, as they help to keep rodent populations in check and are an important food source for many other animals.
+As such, some owls in Ohio can often be heard before they are seen.
+The Northern Hawk Owl is an important part of Ohio’s ecosystem, as it helps to keep rodent populations in check and is an important food source for many other animals.

 5. Barn Owl

-The barn owl is a large and widely distributed species of owl found throughout the world.
+The barn owl is a large and widely distributed species worldwide.
 In Ohio, this species can be found in rural areas, usually close to farms and meadows.
 The barn owl has a distinctive heart-shaped face with a white face and yellow eyes.
 Its wingspan is larger than most other owls, and its plumage is brownish-gray with long legs.

-This owl species is known to be particularly loud and often heard hooting at night.
-The barn owl is an important part of the ecosystem as it helps keep populations of rodents in check.
-They hunt small prey such as mice, rats, and voles by flying low over open terrain and listening for their movements.
+This owl species is known to be particularly loud and is often heard hooting at night.
+The barn owl is an important part of the ecosystem as it helps keep rodent populations in check.
+It hunts small prey such as mice, rats, and voles by flying low over open terrain and listening for their movements.

 They are likewise types of owls in Ohio and have also been observed hunting fish, reptiles, amphibians, and insects.
 The barn owl is a valuable species for farmers since it helps to control pests on their property.
 Although it is not a common sight, the barn owl is vital to the natural balance in Ohio.